alexander-yu/stream/complexity.md

 #### Core (Multivariate)

-Let `n` be the size of the window, or the stream if tracking the global minimum.
+Let `n` be the size of the window, or the stream if tracking the global sums.
 Moreover, let `t` be the number of tuples that are configured, let `d` be the number of variables being tracked.
 Now for a given tuple `m`, define

     p(m) = (m_1 + 1) * ... * (m_k + 1)